Isle of Wight Guru

 One thing worth mentioning is that coastal footpaths tend to be closed from time to time.
 This is usually because there has been a landslip.
 As a result, you'll end up doing a big detour through an industrial estate.
 The current list of closures is available on the Isle of Wight Council website.

-1. Freshwater Bay to The Needles, West Wight (6 miles)
+1. Freshwater Bay to The Needles, West Wight (8 miles)

-Longer version: There’s a longer version from the Saturday Walkers Club which will appeal to anyone who owns a pair of hiking boots and one of those transparent map holders.
+Longer version: There’s a longer version from the Saturday Walkers Club that will appeal to anyone who owns a pair of hiking boots and one of those transparent map holders.
 It is 12 miles and also goes via Totland and Yarmouth.

 Alum Bay Isle of WIght